6 Home Remedies to Treat Contact Dermatitis

 - Then, add oatmeal and stir.

 - Finally, proceed to make baths with this solution.

 Another option is to place the solution in the refrigerator.
-When it’s cool, apply it to the areas affected by contact dermatitis.
-You can use cotton or a compress.
+When it’s cool, apply it to the areas affected by contact dermatitis with a compress.

-Medical studies show that aloe very is useful to treat skin conditions.
-One of the conditions it works well on is contact dermatitis.
+Medical studies show that aloe vera is useful to treat skin conditions.
+In fact, one of the conditions it works well on is contact dermatitis.

-- Finally, apply directly on the affected area by gently massaging.
+- Finally, apply directly to the affected area by gently massaging.
 That way, the active components of the plant act on the skin.

-Chamomile is a widely used herb that’s great to treat skin conditions since the components reduce inflammation and burning.
+Chamomile is a widely used herb that’s great to treat skin conditions as the components reduce inflammation and burning.